bytecodealliance/javy/README.md

 Pre-compiled binaries of the Javy CLI can be found on [the releases page](https://github.com/bytecodealliance/javy/releases).

+Javy supports ECMA2020 JavaScript.
+Javy does _not_ provide support for NodeJS or CommonJS APIs.

 ### Compiling to WebAssembly

 Define your JavaScript like: